top of page

 Image 8 – Tradingview Stock Screener Filter (technical and fundamental)

-It populates a new window, as shown in the image-8.
+It populates a new window, as shown in image 8.
 A trader can select either fundamental or technical criteria to scan the stocks.

 For example, a trader has the below criteria to plan his ‘Long’ trades: